Douglas Crockford - Advanced JavaScript

 JavaScript’s notation can get a little strange because it is trying to look like the old familiar classical pattern, while also trying to be something really different.

-returns a new object with a link toConstructor.prototype
+new Constructor() returns a new object with a link toConstructor.prototype.

 var newObject = new Constructor();